BSU-SUITS-Team/CHUCK/README.md

-# ARSIS-6
+# CHUCK
 The sixth iteration of of the ARSIS project.

 ## Project Summary

-The Boise State NASA SUITS team is currently in the process of developing an augmented reality application, Augmented Reality Space Informatics System (ARSIS).
-The purpose of ARSIS is to help astronauts more easily complete EVA tasks.
+The Boise State NASA SUITS team is currently in the process of developing an augmented reality application. its purpose of is to help astronauts more easily complete EVA tasks.

 Currently, real-life astronauts’ mission objectives are completed via written or memorized instructions.
 SUITS addresses this problem by creating an AR environment which